Ultimate Guide to Ketogenic Diet for Beginners: Keto 101!

 Increases Good Cholesterol (HDL) Levels

 HDL stands for High-density lipoprotein – the good cholesterol.
-Most often, we tend to fucus on how to reduce the bad cholesterol (LDL) without thinking of how to increase the HDL.
+Most often, we tend to focus on how to reduce bad cholesterol (LDL) without thinking of how to increase the HDL.
 Truth is, increasing our HDL is as important as (if not more important than) reducing the LDL.